 The Sport of the Company

-Rowing it its varying formats is the sport of the Watermen and Lightermen of the Thames as defined in the following classes.
+Rowing in its varying formats is the sport of the Watermen and Lightermen of the Thames, as defined by the following classes.

 Fine Boat Racing

 Sculling or rowing in lightweight racing shells using high-tech oars and equipment for competing at the highest elite and International levels.
 Epitomised on the tidal Thames by the Oxford and Cambridge Boat Race.
 The equipment is designed to produce high speed vessels for the global racing events.
 Both on the tidal and upper reaches of the Thames there are a multitude of rowing clubs each competing at various levels, culminating with the annual Henley Royal Regatta.
 Many Watermen belong to and compete within these clubs at elite and Olympic level.
 The Watermen’s Company invited its apprentices each year for a sculling weekend at the prestigious Leander Club based at Henley.

 Racing in cargo barges using long sweep-oars.
 Rowing with the tide flow, crewed by Freemen and apprentices.
 Races cover several miles and require professional skill and endurance.
 The sport of Barge Driving has its origins in the LIghtermen trade, who in Tudor times used large flat-deck barges to lighten ships of cargo to allow them onto shallow berths in London’s ports.
 These vessels were called ‘Lighterners’ and the men ‘Lightening men’ corrupted over time to Lightermen.
 These men required a separate cargo carrying licence from Watermen’s passenger carrying licence.
 The sport involves rowing heavy Punt class cargo barges, with the tide flow, using long sweep oars to propel and steer them.
 Lightermen’s barge-handling skills, including mid-race turning and flat pick-ups.
 Spectators of these events travel with the races aboard pleasure boats giving a unique aspect to watch these events.